-- Topping is not enough as the deep roots allow them to recover and set viable seeds. - Intensive grazing or silage cutting doesn't work. - Corteva Agriscience solutions include Doxstar Pro, Forefront T, the Pas-Tor Agronomy Pack and Grazon Pro for spot - Use Envy and Leystar in new sown leys to control seedling docks.
+- Topping is not enough as the deep roots allow them to recover and set viable seeds. - Intensive grazing or silage cutting doesn't work. - Corteva Aariscience solutions include Doxstar Pro, Forefront T, the Pas-Tor Agronomy Pack, and Grazon Pro/ Grazon Spot (spot treatment only). - Use Envy and Leystar in newly sown leys to control seedling docks.
 Where docks have grown from root fragments and are stronger Envy is the better option. - Use Forefront T when dealing with high populations and long established populations in grazing ground, otherwise use Doxstar Pro, unless there are also nettles present, in this case use Pas-Tor Agronomy Pack.